seishun/SteamPP/README.md

 * Debian/Ubuntu: Install `libprotobuf-dev`.
 * Windows: [Download](http://code.google.com/p/protobuf/downloads) the latest source and build it yourself following the instructions provided in it and below.
 * Visual Studio: Build libprotobuf.lib (Release), set `PROTOBUF_SRC_ROOT_FOLDER` to the protobuf source directory.
 * MinGW: Set the install prefix to `/mingw` if you're building steampurple.
-Also note that you have to do this from MinGW Shell.
+Also note that you have to do this from MSYS.

 ### Crypto++